Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and

 Unique Features of Thailand Village Life

 Since 2006 I have learned a lot about life in a Thai village.
 Summing up all of my experiences, I would say the following are four unique features worth noting:

 1. The Importance of the Temple and Buddhism in Village Life:

 In many respects, the temple and Buddhism are the center of life for most villagers.
 As a case in point, my mother-in-law regularly visits the temple every morning before 7:00.
-The temple is located in a wooded area about 1-2 kilometers from the village.
+The temple is located in a wooded area about two kilometers from the village.
 Four or five Buddhist monks live there and lead prayers and chants every morning.
 My mother-in-law prepares food for them most mornings and takes it to the temple as a way of making merit.
 Many other women in the village do the same.
 On special Buddhist holidays, the monks will come into the village and lead prayers for the villagers at the Village Center for Career Development where the village headman (puyaiban) carries out community affairs.
 Buddhist New Year activities have also been held on the temple grounds.
 There is also a crematorium on the temple grounds.
-All deceased members of the village are cremated there after funerals, and their ashes are put in urns which are enclosed in colorful monuments placed at the edge of the temple grounds.
+All deceased members of the village are cremated thereafter funerals, and their ashes are put in urns which are enclosed in colorful monuments placed at the edge of the temple grounds.

 2. The Significance of the Village Head Man (Puyaiban):